 4. Active Campaign: Best for Larger Budgets

 While it may not be as popular as Mailchimp, Active Campaign is one of the better-known platforms, and it always does well in an email marketing software review.
 Ironically, what makes it the best choice for some users is the same thing that makes it inappropriate for others: it’s so feature-packed that it can be too much for your needs.
-Email marketing software has to find that balance between offering enough to be useful, but not so much it becomes an obstacle.
+Email marketing software has to find that balance between offering enough to be helpful and not so much it becomes an obstacle.

 The features are split into three categories: Marketing Suite, Sales Suite, and Service Suite.
 The marketing features include what you’d expect: newsletter templates, drag-and-drop functionality, automation sequences, reporting features, and audience segmentation.
 Users on the Plus plan or higher can also send SMS.